Welcome to chictopia! I think of you like the kilt and feel comfortable wearing it, go for it =]posted over 6 years ago

 I do think there’s something pretentious about anyone who isn’t either from here (or any Celtic country) or has lived here for a long time wearing a tartan kilt, because obviously your tartan depends on your clan.
 I find randomly choosing one you have no connection to is a bit wannabe-ish.
 (Plus “proper” tartan kilts cost hundreds of £ and are made to measure, so why would you go to that trouble unless the tartan was meaningful to you?)
 But yours is mostly black with a nod to tartan, and a style statement rather than a statement of belonging to a particular clan, so I doubt it would offend anyone.
 In Scotland, some people are very sensitive about English guys wearing kilts, for obvious political reasons.

 I wouldn’t let my boyfriend wear it, but if you feel comfortable in it, then go for it!
-But, I’m a bit more casual than most of the users on here, so it’s kinda just my opinion (:posted almost 4 years ago
+But, I’m a bit more casual than most of the users on here, so it’s kinda just my opinion (:posted over 6 years ago